-All clinical image interpretation is performed in a central location on high performance workstations in the Bernard A. Mitchell Hospital using voice recognition technology for rapid availability of reports throughout the enterprise.
-Chest radiography is performed using dual energy digital devices for enhanced detection of early lung disease.
-CT scans are acquired with state of the art CT scanners with routine use of maximum resolution and multiplanar reconstruction.
+All clinical image interpretation is performed in a central location on high-performance workstations in the Bernard A. Mitchell Hospital using voice recognition technology for rapid availability of reports throughout the enterprise.
+Chest radiography is performed using dual-energy digital devices for enhanced detection of early lung disease.
+CT scans are acquired with state-of-the-art CT scanners with routine use of maximum resolution and multiplanar reconstruction.
 AI-based algorithms to detect pulmonary nodules using computer-aided diagnosis and vessel subtraction are employed to increase sensitivity for pulmonary nodule detection.
-State of the art MRI is available for specific problem solving and cardiac/vascular applications.
+State-of-the-art MRI is available for specific problem solving and cardiac/vascular applications.

-Section faculty are active in research, with a major focus on interstitial lung disease assessment on CT and computer aided diagnosis (CAD), much of which is performed in collaboration with the Section of Radiological Sciences.
+Section faculty are active in research, with a major focus on interstitial lung disease assessment on CT and computer-aided diagnosis (CAD), much of which is performed in collaboration with the Section of Radiological Sciences.
 Current research in interstitial lung disease involves semi-quantitative and quantitative analysis of chest CT scans to optimize diagnosis, predict outcomes, and augment medical therapy.
 The section also invests heavily to fulfill our department’s “Continuum of Quality” program which encompasses our missions of quality control, quality assurance, and quality improvement.

 Radiology residents (DR and IR/DR) and medical students rotate through the section.
 The section also presents didactic lectures to medical students, residents, and fellows both in Radiology and across the medical center.
 The section has a strong national and international reputation; section members are regularly invited to speak at national and international meetings as well as being invited to be visiting professors.